minio/warp/README.md

 If there is only one host this parameter has no effect.

 When benchmarks are done per host averages will be printed out.
-For further details, the `--analyze.hostdetails` parameter can also be used.
+For further details, the `--analyze.v` parameter can also be used.

 # Distributed Benchmarking